Email Opened But No Reply?

 Not necessarily.
 An open simply means the email was displayed.
 It does not confirm whether the message was read fully, understood, or prioritized.

-If you're unsure how open confirmation works in Gmail, see how to know if someone read your email in Gmail.
+If you're unsure how open confirmation works in Gmail, see how to know if someone read your email in Gmail for a full explanation of Gmail tracking signals.

 When Should You Follow Up?